mgoellnitz/trackdown/README.md

 ```

 list all potential issues in the issue collection.
 Potential means in this case,
-that there may be some false positives if you not only collect issues with this
+that there may be some false positives if there are additional elements in your
-tool.
+issue collection file, which might be interpreted as issues.

 Optionally you can add a path to an issue collection file as a parameter like in

 ```
-  trackdown.sh use ../wiki/issues.md
+  trackdown.sh issues ../wiki/issues.md
 ```